IM-META: Influence Maximization Using Node Metadata in Networks With Unknown Topology: Experimental Evaluation

 {\bf Depth-first search (DFS).} We randomly select a node to query out of all neighbors of the queried node in the previous round.
 Similarly as in Rand, the greedy IM algorithm is used to obtain $k$ seed nodes from the explored graph $G_T$.

 {\bf CHANGE}.
 To facilitate an effective HIV intervention campaign, a state-of-art method was recently proposed in~\cite{c3}.
 This model was inspired by the friendship paradox, which states that the expected degree of a random node’s neighbor(s) is larger than that of the random node itself \cite{friendparadox}.
 In this context, a random neighbor of a node in $G_t$ is selected to query at each query step $t$ in the NDP.
 The greedy IM algorithm is also used after $T$ query rounds.
+Although CHANGE deals withs an end-to-end IM procedure, we still term the friendship paradox sampling as CHANGE for consistency with prior studies \cite{EIM2, EIM3, EIM4}.

 Furthermore, for comparison with the fundamental limit of IM in our setting, we evaluate the performance of another case, termed {\bf Upper-Greedy}, using the greedy IM algorithm when the underlying graph $G$ is assumed to be {\it fully available}.